0xPolygon/polygon-edge-docs/docs/how-tos/howto-bridge-assets/setup-erc721-transfer.md

 title: ERC721 NFT Transfer
 ---

-This section guides you a way how to set up ERC721 bridge and send NFT to the other chain.
+This section guides you through setting up an ERC721 bridge and sending NFTs between blockchain networks.

 ## Step 1: Register resource ID

-You will need to register resource ID for ERC721 to Bridge contracts on the both chains at first.
+You will first need to register the resource ID for the ERC721 token in the Bridge contracts on both chains.

 ```bash
 # For Polygon PoS chain